CMSgov/CMMI-shadow-bundles/CMMI-Bundles-checklist.md

 **Results**

-*After further discussion, this can be filled out*
+*The blank sections will be updated with the correct information once context is provided.*

 ### Additional Notes & Questions

 *After reviewing this repo, it is fills out the prerequistes of being able to open source.
-Some key information needs to be filled out first.*
+Missing information will be filled out when the context is given.*

 ### Sign off on risk acceptance of open-sourcing the software product